-If you selected Normal(SB/FH), Normal(SB/FW) or Speaker B at Speaker system setting on page 81, you can switch between speakers using the SPEAKERS button.
+If you selected Normal(SB/FH), Normal(SB/FW) or Speaker B at Speaker system setting on page 84, you can switch between speakers using the SPEAKERS button.
 If you selected Front Bi-Amp or ZONE 2, the button will simply switch your main speaker terminals on or off.

-- 1 Press RECEIVER to the receiver operation mode. - 2 Use SPEAKERS to select a speaker system setting.
+2 Use SPEAKERS to select a speaker system setting.